aloretocornidez/571-fundamentals-information-network-security/homework-assignments/homework-1/homework-1.md

   functions may not be able to occur until the data is regenerated.

-- Integrity: Loss of data integrity for administrative information does not cause national secuirty issues, however, data must still be generated again.
+- Integrity: Loss of data integrity for administrative information does not cause national security issues, however, data must still be generated again.

 > An information system used for large acquisitions in a contracting
 > organization contains both sensitive, pre-solicitation phase contract